TP-3T/Database/README.md

 ## Prisma
+*  Prisma is an open-source Object-relational mapper (ORM) that allows cevelopers to define their application models in an intuitive data modeling language.
+Reasons we're using Prisma is so that we can keep our databases code language infrastructure consistent with typescript and we can ensure type safety in our queries to name a few.
+* `pnpm prisma migrate reset` to reset the db
-* `npx prisma migrate dev` to generate your db
+* `npm prisma migrate dev` to generate your db
-* `pnpm prisma studio` modify the db when developing
+* `npm prisma studio` modify the db when developing

 ## Docker
-* `docker compose -f docker-compose.postgres.yml up -d` start the db locally
+* `docker compose up -d` to run the docker container